sander3/laravel-gdpr/readme.md

 }

 ```
+## Tests

+After installation you can run the package tests from your laravel-root folder with `phpunit vendor/Dialect/gdpr`

 ## Security Vulnerabilities

 If you discover a security vulnerability within this project, please send an e-mail to Dialect via [katrineholm@dialect.se](mailto:katrineholm@dialect.se).
 All security vulnerabilities will be promptly addressed.